wilsonmar/drones/proposal.md

 STRATEGY 2: The drone's flight path is based on a prioritized list of possible targets and <strong>flight paths</strong>, which the drone flies to in order.
-The destination of highest likelihood is at the top of the list.
+The destination of highest likelihood (based on results of object recognition) is at the top of the list.

 STRATEGY 3: The drone operates <strong>autonomously</strong>,
 but can be aided by additional input from powerful machine-learning servers